nutanix-cloud-native/opendocs/docs/ccm/v0.3.x/pc_certificates.md

 ```

 !!! note
-    the default value of `prismCentral.insecure` attribute is `false`.
-Hence it can be omitted when an additional trust bundle is configured.
+    The default value of `prismCentral.insecure` attribute is `false`.
+It can be omitted when an additional trust bundle is configured.
     If `prismCentral.insecure` attribute is set to `true`, all certificate verification will be disabled.